wallymathieu/assertfail/_posts/2022-09-26-Way-of-working-and-method.md

 - Structuring the code in order to be able to be able to find different parts.
 - Strategy around important and less important text.
 - Splitting up the code into smaller chunks that are meaningful on their own.

+This is mostly my interpretation of written code.
+I usually try to understand the code and the context it was written in.
+Many words and patterns make sense if you know the background of the programmers involved.

 ## Conclusion